-26. Transport policies that assist in meeting national and international goals to reduce greenhouse gas emissions are also needed.
-Transport is Australia's third largest source of greenhouse gas emissions, with emissions from transport (now some 19 per cent and expected to be 102m t CO2-e in 2020) increasing more than any other sector.
+29. Transport policies that assist in meeting national and international goals to reduce greenhouse gas emissions are also needed.
+Transport is Australia's third largest source of emissions, with emissions from transport increasing more than any other sector.
+More information is given by a March 2020 comment piece by this writer at https://theconversation.com/transport-is-letting-australia-down-in-the-race-to-cut-emissions